fleetdm/fleet/handbook/product/README.md

 - Draft changes to the Fleet product that solve the problem specified in the story.
 Constantly place yourself in the shoes of a user while drafting changes.
 Place these drafts in the appropriate Figma file in Fleet product project.

-- Be intentional about style changes that affect different parts of the product (e.g. button border-radius or modal width).
-These are made opportunistically as part of user stories.
-At Fleet we don't prioritize style-only user stories.
+- Be intentional about changes to design components (e.g. button border-radius or modal width) because these are expensive.
+They'll require code changes and QA in multiple parts of the product.
+Propose changes to a design component as part of an already-prioritized user story instead of [making a new request](#making-a-request) in 🎁🗣 Feature Fest.

 - While drafting, reach out to sales, customer success, and marketing for a business perspective.